aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2019-6-8-Driven-Development.md

 ### Writing Failing Tests __vs__ Writing Failing Feature Tests.
 __In BDD__, a test is written that can satisfy both the developer and customer, __but in TDD__ you write a test that will only satisfy a developer and the code they write.
 As can be seen below.

+# DDD
+a short for Domain-driven-development,DDD is a software development approach that uses and builds upon OOP(object opiented programming) principles and ideas, and now we have to ask two important questions.

+## <a href="#What_is_the_Domain" > What is the Domain?</a>
+>The common dictionary definition of domain is: “A sphere of knowledge or activity.”

+__Domain__ in the realm of software engineering commonly refers to the subject area on which the application is intended to apply.
+In other words, during application development, the domain is the __sphere of knowledge and activity around which the application logic revolves.__

 <style>
 h1 {